Documentation

 RemoteMessageInterceptor runs for each JSON-RPC message arriving from the remote MCP server, regardless of transport framing.
 It fires once per application/json POST response and once per parseable Server-Sent Event in a streamed response.

 The contract is inspection and rejection: implementations may observe msg and return a non-nil error to block the message from being relayed to the user.
-Payload mutation is not yet supported — changes to msg.Message are silent no-ops and the proxy forwards the original bytes.
-Typed setters for payload modification will be introduced when modification becomes a requirement.
+Payload mutation has no typed setter on this generic view; direct changes to msg.Message are silent no-ops and the proxy forwards the original bytes.
+Mutation requires an RPC-specific typed interceptor with its own setter (e.g. ToolsListResponse.SetTools), which the proxy dispatches AFTER this generic chain — so generic interceptors never observe mutations from the typed chain in the same message lifecycle.
+RPC-specific typed setters will be added as concrete consumers need them.

 Rejection produces a spec-aligned JSON-RPC error envelope back to the user.
 The exact wire form depends on the message shape and transport: